orkes-io/docs/docs/reference-docs/dynamic-task.md

 If the null reference is provided in the task name then also the workflow fails and we get the error `"Cannot map a dynamic task based on the parameter and input.
 Parameter= taskToExecute, input= {taskToExecute=null}"`

-## FAQs

-TODO: Gotchas and other nuances

-1. Question 1
-   1. Answer

-1. Question 2
-    1. Answer